Granulomatosis with Polyangiitis (GPA/Wegener’s)

 The c-ANCA/PR3 antibody test is a helpful diagnostic tool that is used most effectively when patients are thought to possibly have GPA/Wegener’s.
 A positive test is supportive of the diagnosis.
 However, occasionally the test is negative but GPA/Wegener’s is present.
 Some physicians use the ANCA test to monitor treatment and disease status.
 Test results by themselves do not always indicate that the disease is active, so that physicians cannot use them as the primary guide to decision making about treatment.
 Decisions to change treatment should be based on convincing features of GPA/Wegener’s disease activity or remission, and appropriate laboratory tests including urinalysis.

-The treatment of GPA/Wegener’s can be divided into two stages: firstly, the induction of disease remission, and secondly, the maintenance of disease remission.
-Medication usually consists of cytotoxic agents (a form of chemotherapy), using cyclophosphamide (Cytoxan), and/or methotrexate and/or azathioprine (Imuran), mycophenolate mofetil (CellCept), and glucocorticoids (prednisone).
+The treatment of GPA can be divided into two stages: first, the induction of disease remission, and second, the maintenance of disease remission.
+Medications used to treat the disease usually include glucocorticoids (prednisone), rituximab (a so-called biologic drug), cyclophosphamide (a chemotherapy or cytotoxic medication), methotrexate, azathioprine (Imuran), mycophenolate mofetil (CellCept).

 Treatment will vary based on patient symptoms, disease activity, organ involvement and lab test results.
-Patients with kidney involvement and more severe GPA/Wegener’s are commonly prescribed cyclophosphamide and prednisone as initial treatment.
+Patients with kidney involvement and more severe GPA are commonly prescribed high dose prednisone in combination with rituximab or cyclophosphamide as initial treatment.
 Ideally, the use of cyclophosphamide will be limited to a three to six month period and then replaced, based on kidney function, by methotrexate or azathioprine or mycophenolate mofetil.
-Recently, rituximab (Rituxan) was approved by the FDA for treating GPA/Wegener’s and Microscopic polyangiitis.

 Effective treatment should include a “team approach” with medical specialists according to the patient’s organ involvement.
 It is common for a patient with GPA/Wegener’s to regularly see the following kinds of specialist doctors: Nephrologist (Kidney), Otolaryngologist (Ear, Nose/Sinus, Throat), Ophthalmologist (Eye), Pulmonologist (Lung), and almost always a Rheumatologist or Immunologist.
 Other specialists are involved as needed.